Kevin-Galarza/MarsRoverPhotoViewer/README.md

 The following resources were used when building this project:
 - [GitHub Async Image](https://github.com/V8tr/AsyncImage) && [Asynchronous Image Loading from URL in SwiftUI](https://www.vadimbulavin.com/asynchronous-swiftui-image-loading-from-url-with-combine-and-swift/)
 - My `APIClient.swift` was heavily influenced by the `APIService.swift` in this project [GitHub MovieSwiftUI](https://github.com/Dimillian/MovieSwiftUI)

-*This project is not affiliated in any way with NASA.*